Yudhishthirsh/linkedINDataScraper/README.md

    b) SearchQuery : on the basis which we need to scrape data

-         Query= 'site:linkedin.com/in/ AND'+'"City"'  #  In place of city, city name can be entered example : California
+         Query= 'site:linkedin.com/in/ AND'+'"City"'  #  In place of city, city name should be entered example : California

    c)Enter the relative path of your chromedriver (Ensure that there is chrome browser application installed in your machine)